image by Will Knauer, featured in October at BookMarx

 www.417EuropeanCafe.com (417) 942-5055 Open 7:30 a.m.-9 p.m.
 M-Th, 9 a.m.-11 p.m.
 F & Sat Note: European Café is a Night Owl Art Walk location: open until 11 p.m.

-The History Museum on the Square at the Fox Theatre, 157 Park Central Square, presents Memories of the Mother Road – Birthplace of Route 66 in October.
+The History Museum on the Square at the Fox Theatre, 157 Park Central Square, presents Memories of the Mother Road – Birthplace of Route 66 in November.
 Travel back in time on iconic Route 66 and learn about the places that put Springfield on the map.
 View gas pumps and neon signs and hear the music that recalls the original hamburger drive-in on the Mother Road.
 Free Museum night during Art Walk.
+Regular admission applies for Second Saturday.
 (417) 831-1976 www.historymuseumonthesquare.org

-IdeaXFactory, 351 N. Boonville, presents A Show to Be Announced for the October First Friday Art Walk. http://ideaxfactory.com
+IdeaXFactory, 351 N. Boonville, Will Not Participate in the November First Friday Art Walk. http://ideaxfactory.com

 Millet and Hammer, 405-407 N. Boonville Ave., a collaborative studio and purveyor of locally made furniture and home décor, invites you to experience the new work its members have created for the month and the exciting projects in which they are involved.
 (417) 413-3817 www.milletandhammer.com Open 10 a.m.-6 p.m.
 T-Sat

-Obelisk Home at the Inspired Commerce Building, 214 W. Phelps, presents Modern Iconography: The Art of Mary Hamilton
+Obelisk Home at the Inspired Commerce Building, 214 W. Phelps, presents Clouds Full of Nostalgia: The Art of Jared Gillett

-Springfield Hot Glass Studio, 314 S. Campbell Ave., a working artist studio, presents Glass Pumpkins Galore for First Friday in October!
-Live demonstrations on First Friday and Second Saturday.
-(417) 868-8181 www.springfieldhotglass.com Open 10 a.m.-6 p.m.
+Springfield Hot Glass Studio, 314 S. Campbell Ave., a working artist studio, will create ornaments, large and small and holiday blown pieces in Christmas colors for First Friday and will be doing All Christmas, All the Timefor Christmas on Campbell during Second Saturday Nov.
+11. (417) 868-8181 www.springfieldhotglass.com Open 10 a.m.-6 p.m.
 T-Sat